 Interview with drummer Jake Bogacki, just after Independent Venue Week.

 Things are moving at whirlwind speed for talented young band Working Men’s Club.
 The three members – Jake Bogacki (drums), Sydney Minsky-Sargeant (vocalist, guitar) and Giulia Bonometti (vocals, guitar) have been playing at venues in their local area in West Yorkshire, such as The Trades, Hebden Bridge and The Golden Lion, Todmorden, plus bigger venues which could have been intimidating for such a fledgling act – supporting Brian Jonestown Massacre at Newcastle’s Northumbria Institute for instance.
-WMC have recently signed with Melodic Records, (27TH APRIL: THE BAND ARE NOW SIGNED TO HEAVENLY) and appeared at The Trades Club, Hebden Bridge, as part of Independent Venue Week.
+WMC have signed with HEAVENLY and appeared at The Trades Club, Hebden Bridge, as part of Independent Venue Week.
 They also came to the attention of Steve Lamacq, who has been giving the catchy new single Bad Blood plenty of airtime on his show on 6 Music.

 It’s not been easy to grab a few minutes with the busy young band, but I managed to ask drummer Jake Bogacki a few questions: